tjcreedy/metamate/README.md

 The four available categories are:
 * "total" = the total number of reads for a haplotype across the entire dataset
-* "library" = the number of reads of a haplotype per library
+* "library" = the number of reads of a haplotype per library or sample*
 * "clade" = the clade assignment of a haplotype
 * "taxon" = the taxon assignment of a haplotype

+\*IMPORTANT NOTE: NUMTdumper uses the term 'library' to refer to a descrete pool of amplicons sequenced together that share the same identifying indices.
+Each library is therefore likely to be a descrete sample of an ecological community (or subsample or replicate thereof).

 The binning strategy must start with either "total" or "library".
 Counts will be further subdivided by any further terms.
 For example:
 * "total|clade" will bin reads by clade over the whole dataset